KeremTurgutlu/ventricle/dev/README.md

 ### Notebooks

 In this project a technique called `literate programming` is used, meaning that most of the source code (80%) is generated using jupyter notebooks.
-This allows interactivity, fast develop and transparency for the users.
+This allows interactivity, fast development and transparency for the users.

 In this project you have the option to either use the notebooks or the scripts!